dagger/dagger/README.md

    1. Copy the existing `alpine` package to a new directory for the new package:
       - `cp -r examples/alpine examples/foo`
    1. `cd examples/foo`
-   1. `rm alpine.go`
-   1. `rm -rf gen/alpine`
+   1. `rm -rf alpine.go gen/alpine`
    1. Open `gqlgen.yml` and replace every occurence of `alpine` with `foo`
       - This configures the code generation tool we use to create implementation stubs
    1. Open `dagger.graphql`, replace the existing `build` field under `Query` with one field per action you want to implement
       - This is where the schema for the actions in your package is configured.
 Feel free to add more complex output/input types as needed
       - If you want `foo` to just have a single action `bar`, you just need a field for `bar` (with appropriate input and output types).
    1. Open up `dagger.yaml`
-      - This is where dependencies for your package are declared.
-Declaring packages here makes them available to be called by your action implementation.
+      - This is where you declare your own package in addition to dependencies of your package.
+Declaring packages here makes them available to be called by your action implementation in addition to telling cloak how to build them.
+      - Packages are declared by specifying how they are built.
+Currently, we just use Dockerfiles for everything, but in theory this should be much more flexible.
       - Replacing the existing `alpine` key under `actions` with `foo`; similarly change `Dockerfile.alpine` to `Dockerfile.foo`
       - Add similar entries for each of the packages you want to be able to call from your actions.
 They all follow the same format right now
       - The only package you don't need to declare a dependency on is `core`, it's inherently always a dep